Sound Installation, 2018-2019

 The machine-human relationship can be described as a negative feedback loop that acts and reacts within a system.
 The sound generated by the cooler is a kind of message that the machine sends to humans.
 Through that message, the machine makes two demands of humans: turn it on or turn it off.
 The act of turning the machine on and off is itself a reaction to the demands of the machine.
 Humans are controlled by the demands of machines, and machines are controlled by human needs.
 Human beings are active presences that design such machines, but at the same time are passive presences that respond to messages.
 At this point, we can ask questions.
 Do machines dream of humans?
 Or do humans dream of machines?

-Materials: eight miniature harmonicas, 8mm Aluminum Pipes, eight coolers, eight servo motors, eight arduino nanos, eight MAX4466 Microphone Amplifiers, two speackers, power supply, wood, acrylic glass, custom software, custom circuit boards.
+Materials: eight miniature harmonicas, 8mm Aluminum Pipes, eight coolers, eight servo motors, eight arduino nanos, two speackers, wood, acrylic glass, custom software, custom circuit boards.

 Developed at the University of the Arts Bremen